The Town of Burlington’s goal is to produce the highest quality drinking water for all its customers.

 To maintain our commitment to you, we routinely collect and test water samples every step of the way, from the source waters right to your home, checking for purity and identifying potential problems.
 A yearly Water Quality report is produced and sent to all residents in the town of Burlington, this report is also available at several locations through out the town.
 You may pick up a copy at the Vine Brook Water Treatment Plant on Middlesex Turnpike, the Town Hall, or the Library.

 Where does my water come from?

 The Town of Burlington’s drinking water system contains two separate water treatment plants drawing water from both surface and ground water sources.
 The Mill Pond Water Treatment Plant treats water from the Mill Pond reservoir.
 The Mill Pond Treatment Plant has the capacity to treat up to 2.5 million gallons of water per day.
-The Vine Brook Water Treatment Plant (above) treats water from three ground wells located with in the Vine Brook Aquifer.
+The Vine Brook Water Treatment Plant (above) treats water from four ground wells located with in the Vine Brook Aquifer.
 The Vine Brook Water Treatment Plant has the capacity to treat 1.5 million gallons of water per day.
-Both plants filter and clarify the water to remove contaminants, and provide fluoridation, corrosion control and disinfections.
+Both plants filter and clarify the water to remove contaminants, provide fluoridation, corrosion control and disinfections.

 What’s a Cross-Connection?